fox67rus/fox67rus/README.md

 - 👋 Hi, I’m @fox67rus
-- 👀 I’m interested in Python, QA, IoT and learning different things
+- 👀 I’m interested in IT, IoT and learning different things
 - 🌱 I’m currently learning QA, Python and English

 <!---